 Student Conduct and Achievement

 Parent involvement is a key feature of our school.
 Our Welfare Groups (Parents & Friends and Fathers’ Activity Club) are very in facilities development and fundraising and provide avenues for social contact and enjoyment for families within the school.
-The parent community also manages our Uniform Shop, Head Lice Program (Head Hunters), Student Banking, Working Bees, biennial Fete and Canteen.
+The parent community also manages our Uniform Shop, Head Lice Program (Head Hunters), Working Bees, biennial Fete and Canteen.

 Parent volunteers play an integral role in the education of our students by providing support to teachers in classroom programs, learning centre tasks, Sports Days, Bike Education and Excursions.
 The Class Representatives Program provides an additional link between teachers and parents and is an amazing support to many aspects and programs of the school.
 We communicate regularly with parents and seek their feedback to guide future directions.
 This collaborative approach results in the development of positive attitudes and educational outcomes.